ivanmaker/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS
-Tech Academy JS Projects
+### Tech Academy JS Projects
+---

-## This repository will be used to house JS projects completed by Isaac Vazquez during his JS Developer bootcamp!
+ **This repository will be used to house JS projects completed by Isaac Vazquez during his JS Developer bootcamp!**